So now you want to learn snowboarding, you want to enjoy this very cool sports? Great!

 7 days of snowboarding holiday vs 5 days plus lessons?
 Pick the 5 days option if you are a beginner.
 You won’t be disappointed.
 It’s a good idea for you to keep this habit when you have reached a higher level.
 I still book myself 1-2 snowboarding lessons every winter season nowadays, just to keep myself updated with the latest skills and knowledge.

-The most important thing about going for lessons is:
+The most important things about going for lessons are:

 - Learn how to snowboard safe, your instructor should be able to teach you proper skills and how to avoid injuries, for example, how to fall safely, the correct position… (super duper important so you can keep snowboarding)